 People told us they felt safe living in the home and with the staff that supported them.
-One person said, "Staff are very kind.
-They are lovely."
-Another person commented, "Yes I feel very safe."
+One person said, "I'm happy" and they confirmed they liked the staff.
+Another person commented, "I like the staff."
 The provider had up to date policies and procedures in place for safeguarding adults from abuse.
+An easy read version was also available to aid understanding amongst people who used the service.
 Staff had received training to ensure they were knowledgeable about how to respond to concerns and demonstrated they were aware of the signs of abuse and knew what action to take.
 Staff were also aware of the provider's whistle blowing policy and knew how to report issues of poor practice.
-We looked at the home's safeguarding folder and saw that where there had been concerns, these were recorded, completed and managed appropriately.
+We looked at the home's safeguarding folder and saw a multi-agency policy and tool kit.
 Where required staff submitted notifications to the CQC and referrals were sent to safeguarding authorities as appropriate.
 We noted that safeguarding adult's information was clearly displayed within the home in a suitable format to meet people's needs for people, visitors and staff reference.

 There were arrangements in place to deal with foreseeable emergencies.
 People had detailed personalised evacuation plans in place which documented the support they required to evacuate the building in the event of an emergency.
 Staff we spoke with knew what to do in the event of a fire and who to contact.
 Staff had received regular fire marshal training and frequent fire alarm tests and evacuation drills were conducted.
 Systems in place to monitor the safety of the environment and equipment used were robust.
-At the time of our inspection a fire risk assessment was conducted by an external commissioned service and we were informed that the service was safe and had passed the assessment.
 Equipment within the home was routinely serviced and maintenance checks were carried out on gas and electrical appliances.
 The home environment appeared clean, was free from odours and was appropriately maintained.

 There were safe staff recruitment practices in place and appropriate recruitment checks were conducted before staff started work to ensure they were suitable to be employed in a social care environment.
 Staff records we looked at confirmed pre-employment and criminal records checks were carried out before staff started work.
 Records included application forms, photographic evidence to confirm applicant's identity, references and history of experience or qualifications.
+Applicants came for an interview before decisions were made about their employment.
+The regional manager told us people who used the service were involved in the interview process.

 We observed there were sufficient numbers of suitably qualified and skilled staff deployed throughout the home to meet people's needs appropriately.
 Staff told us they felt staffing levels were appropriate to meet people's needs and ensure their safety.
-One member of staff said, "We are a small team that know our residents really well.
-If someone wishes to go out or has an appointment we make sure we have extra cover.
-There is also an out of hours on call system in place so we can get management support at any time."
-Staffing rota's demonstrated that levels of staff were suitable to ensure people's needs were met and staff were rostered on and made available to supervise and support people when venturing out or when participating in activities.
+One member of staff said, "It's only small here so we have plenty of staff to deal with day to day life."
+Staffing rotas demonstrated that levels of staff were suitable to ensure people's needs were met and staff were rostered on and made available to supervise and support people when venturing out or when participating in activities.